 This wonderfully extravagant palace, where royals frittered away much of the treasury, is a necessary stop for visitors.
 Top designers of the day created an ornate complex of gardens, lakes, stables and guest houses to complement the luxuriously furnished palace, where Louis XIV, XV and XVI lived before the kingdom gave way to revolution.
 Beautifully restored rooms hint at the court's wealth, as seen in the gilt, crystal and hand-painted furnishings and details.
 Make sure to see the historic Hall of Mirrors.
 Guided and unguided tours are available.
 The gardens are as much as an attraction as the interior, especially when the spectacular fountains are turned on to music on summer weekends.
 Access from Paris by train (RER line C; Versailles Rive Gauche station is an 8-minute walk from the palace).

 The world's largest, richest collection of art and antiques occupies the Louvre, the world's largest museum and the one-time royal palace to French Kings and Queens.
+NOTE: Reservations are now required to visit the Louvre.
+Even if you hold a Museum Pass, you still must have advance reservations, which you can make online, in order to enter.
 Originally built in 1190 as a fortress, part of which can be viewed in the basement, the Louvre began taking its present form during the 16th century under Renaissance monarch Francois 1er, whose successors began filling it with artworks, but didn't officially open it as a museum until 1793 after the French Revolution.
 In 1981, then-President Mitterrand spearheaded a stunning renovation of the facility, notably the glass pyramid that now provides the main entrance.
 Leonardo's Mona Lisa and masterpieces of French Romanticism by Delacroix and G�ricault are several of its superstars.
 The popular Ancient Egyptian department is much loved by kids.
 There are excellent book and gift shops and several caf�s in the Carrousel du Louvre, the new shopping center it opens up onto.

 The central ingredient here to your serenity is tea.
 All kinds of tea, white, black, oolong, green...
 Rare and fine teas from the Orient are what form the basis for the luxurious spa treatments at this expansive day spa within walking distance from the Louvre.
 Each signature spa treatment begins with the word 'Ceremonie' thus rendering these treatments more than a spa visit, making them into beauty and pampering rituals.
 One of the perennial favorites is to soak in the Japanese wooden hot tub while hot, fresh, fragrant tea is served you and your back and shoulders and neck are massaged while you soak.
 Another favorite is for couples to enjoy a relaxing time together in the stone steam room prior to being led off to the spa cabin for two where their facials and massages are administered.
 Another specialty here are massages for pregnant women who are welcomed up through their 9th month.